Government and the Department

 Today the Northern Territory has similar powers to the states, although some powers have been reserved by the Commonwealth.
 The Northern Territory is moving towards Statehood and the Legislative Assembly has established a bipartisan committee to examine the constitutional reforms required.

-At the time of Federation the states and Commonwealth were subject to the Queen of the United Kingdom.
+At the time of Federation in 1901 the states and Commonwealth were subject to the Queen of the United Kingdom.
 Today, Australia remains a constitutional monarchy, but over time - and especially since the Australia Acts of 1986 - it has become an entirely independent sovereign nation.

 The Legislative Assembly is made up of 25 members, each representing an electorate.
 Approximately every four years all citizens aged 18 years and over are required to vote for a representative for their electorate.
 The result of these elections decides who forms the government.